Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 Administrative and Quality Procedures SOP

-New QC limits for all parameters analyzed at GJJWTF were calculated in house by lab director.
+New QC limits for all parameters analyzed at GJJWTF were calculated in-house by lab director.

-Completed the 2024 annual NYS DOH ELAP internal laboratory audit.
+Completed the 2025 annual NYS DOH ELAP internal laboratory audit.

-Annual ethics and data integrity training of all lab and monitoring personnel took place during December 2024.
+Annual ethics and data integrity training of all lab and monitoring personnel took place during December 2025.

 All industrial and facility flow meters checked for accuracy throughout the year.